monkdbofficial/monk-documentation/monkdb-sql/commands/35_CREATE_TABLE.md

   [ CONSTRAINT constraint_name ] CHECK (boolean_expression)
 }
 ```

+### Key Capabilities:

+- **Base Columns**: Standard columns defined with a data type, optional default value, and column-level constraints such as `NOT NULL`, `PRIMARY KEY`, `CHECK`, or indexing options.

+- **Generated Columns**: Virtual columns whose values are derived from other columns using expressions.
+These columns can optionally specify a data type and may also include constraints.

+- **Constraints**:
+  - **Primary Key**: Ensures uniqueness of the row(s) based on one or more columns.
+  - **Check Constraint**: Enforces custom boolean conditions on column values.
+  - **Nullability**: Controls whether a column can accept null values.
+  - **Indexes**: Control indexing behavior at both column and table levels, including fulltext indexing with optional analyzers.

+- **Partitioning**: Tables can be partitioned by one or more columns.
+This physically separates data into partitions based on the values in those columns, improving query performance for filtered workloads.

+- **Clustering**:
+  - Allows specification of a routing column to control how rows are distributed across shards.
+  - The `CLUSTERED INTO` clause defines how many shards the table should be divided into.

+- **Storage Options**:
+  - Per-column storage parameters can be specified using `STORAGE WITH (...)`.
+  - Table-level parameters can be provided using the `WITH (...)` clause to configure settings like the number of replicas, column policy, and more.

+### Execution Behavior:

+- If the `IF NOT EXISTS` clause is provided, MonkDB will skip creation if the table already exists, avoiding an error.
+- The `CREATE TABLE` command executes immediately and registers the table in the schema metadata.
+Data can be inserted into the table immediately after creation.

 The `CREATE TABLE` statement is used to establish a new table that starts off empty.